CKB UX Workflow & Process Flow

 I also specified when and how an admin needs to communicate with Cassandra throughout the project's lifespan, whether sending direct emails, texts and calls, or writing notes and To-Do tasks in the CMS.

-During a follow-up meeting, Cassandra let me know that she was reticent about using Google drive instead of having everything in one workspace, so we brainstormed how to add it into the CMS.
+During a follow-up meeting, Cassandra conveyed that she hated using Google drive and wanted everything in one workspace, so we brainstormed around how to add it to the CMS.

 It seemed our only options were:

-Adding it as a document to a project-related team workspace, but then it would be uneditable
+Adding it as a document file to a project-related team workspace, which has a great location, but it would be uneditable.

-Copy/pasting the text into the editable project file notes area, but the reformatting and interactive options were limited
+Copy/pasting the text into the editable project file notes, but the reformatting and interactive options were limited, and all notes are tucked behind a button on the side of the project page, so it might be forgotten.

 We wrote templates for client communications